DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

 Furthermore, it must also be checked if the metric can be even applied to the selected dataset.
 For this, the method *check_applicability()* is needed.
-If the model can be applied, it should return None, while otherwise, it should return a string that completes the sentence: "*This metric can not be applied, because...*".
+If the metric can be applied, it should return None, while otherwise, it should return a string that completes the sentence: "*This metric cannot be applied, because...*".

 ```
   def check_applicability(self):